What do I eat as a whole food plant-based no oil vegan every day?

 Snack: Small bowl of cherries or fruit

-Breakfast: Fruit smoothie (just frozen fruit and water blended smooth) or fresh fruit juice or fresh fruit
+Breakfast: Fruit smoothie (just frozen fruit, chia seeds and water blended smooth) or fresh fruit juice or fresh fruit

 Lunch: Vegan Power Sammie - Avocado, roasted red pepper, cucumber, onions, sprouts, lettuce, tomato in between toasted whole grain slices of bread slathered with homemade hummus or Red Pepper Pesto (linked below)

-Dinner: Small chopped salad and a big bowl of minestrone soup
+Dinner: Small chopped salad and a big bowl of my minestrone soup

 Lunch: Small chopped salad and any leftover soup or bean dish heated up